Nicotinamide adenine dinucleotide: Non-redox roles

-NAD+ is also consumed by different NAD+-consuming enzymes, such as CD38, CD157, PARPs and the NAD-dependent deacetylases (sirtuins,such as Sir2.).
+NAD+ is also consumed by different NAD+-consuming enzymes, such as CD38, CD157, PARPs and the NAD-dependent deacetylases (sirtuins, such as Sir2.).
 These enzymes act by transferring an acetyl group from their substrate protein to the ADP-ribose moiety of NAD+; this cleaves the coenzyme and releases nicotinamide and O-acetyl-ADP-ribose.
 The sirtuins mainly seem to be involved in regulating transcription through deacetylating histones and altering nucleosome structure.
 However, non-histone proteins can be deacetylated by sirtuins as well.
 These activities of sirtuins are particularly interesting because of their importance in the regulation of aging.

 Other NAD-dependent enzymes include bacterial DNA ligases, which join two DNA ends by using NAD+ as a substrate to donate an adenosine monophosphate (AMP) moiety to the 5' phosphate of one DNA end.
 This intermediate is then attacked by the 3' hydroxyl group of the other DNA end, forming a new phosphodiester bond.
 This contrasts with eukaryotic DNA ligases, which use ATP to form the DNA-AMP intermediate.

 Li et al. have found that NAD+ directly regulates protein-protein interactions.
 They also show that one of the causes of age-related decline in DNA repair may be increased binding of the protein DBC1 (Deleted in Breast Cancer 1) to PARP1 (poly[ADP–ribose] polymerase 1) as NAD+ levels decline during aging.
+The decline in cellular concentrations of NAD+ during aging likely contributes to the aging process and to the pathogenesis of the chronic diseases of aging.
 Thus, the modulation of NAD+ may protect against cancer, radiation, and aging.